SweetDate-Calendar/sd_docs/cli_tool/index.md

 has_children: true
 ---

-# Sweet-Date CLI Tool
+# SweetDate CLI Tool

-The Sweet-Date CLI is a command-line tool that automates the generation of client libraries and scaffolding based on the shared protocol definition.
+The SweetDate CLI is a command-line tool that automates the generation of client libraries and scaffolding based on the shared protocol definition.

 By consuming a YAML file that defines the calendar protocol, the CLI can generate consistent, idiomatic code for different programming languages — reducing boilerplate, eliminating errors, and accelerating integration.